Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Six-dimensional Yang-Mills theories with flux compactification

 where

 and

-Let us assign a charge $q_1$ and $q_2$ to the fermions of the doublet.
-We have already calculated in section \ref{sec:nonsusy_model} that the fermionic part of the Lagrangian reads (\ref{eq:non_susy_fermionic_action}) which combine classical 4D fermionic terms and the following internal components terms.
+We assign charges $q_1$ and $q_2$ to the fermions of the doublet.
+We have already shown in Section \ref{sec:nonsusy_model} that the fermionic part of the Lagrangian (\ref{eq:non_susy_fermionic_action}) combines classical four-dimensional fermionic terms with the following internal component terms

 where $\phi = T^a \phi^a$.
 Using the matrix form \eqref{eq:vector_matrix_form}, one finds